Yoav666s/dnd-wiki/_pages/reckonfall.md

 Each round of combat takes 10 in-game seconds.
 After every 6 rounds (or 1 in-game minute), on the start of each creature's turn, that creature must succeed an Endurance check or lose a Stamina Point.

 # Magic
 There are 4 levels of spells.
 In order to cast them, you need competence in Magic and a high enough Willpower Modifier.
 If you have competence in Magic, you know a number of spells equal to your Willpower Value.
 You can't learn a spell if its level requirement is higher than your Willpower Modifier.
+If your Willpower Modifier is 0, you can't learn any spells!

 | Spell Level | Required Willpower Modifier | Description |
 | :---: | :---: | :---- |